qwq233/Nullgram/README.md

 ### Compilation Guide

-You will require Android Studio 3.4, Android NDK rev. 20 and Android SDK 8.1
+You will require Android NDK rev. 21 and Android SDK 14

 1. Download the Telegram source code from https://github.com/qwq233/Nullgram
-2. Copy your release.keystore into TMessagesProj/config
+2. Download the ccache from [here](https://ccache.dev/) and make sure it is in your `PATH`.
+3. Replace release.keystore in TMessagesProj/config with your own one.
-3. Fill out RELEASE_KEY_PASSWORD, RELEASE_KEY_ALIAS, RELEASE_STORE_PASSWORD in gradle.properties to access your  release.keystore
+4. Fill out RELEASE_KEY_PASSWORD, RELEASE_KEY_ALIAS, RELEASE_STORE_PASSWORD in gradle.properties to access your release.keystore
-4. Go to https://console.firebase.google.com/, create two android apps with application IDs `top.qwq2333.nullgram`, turn on firebase messaging and download google-services.json, which should be copied to the same folder as TMessagesProj.
+5. Go to https://console.firebase.google.com/, create one android app with application ID `top.qwq2333.nullgram`, turn on firebase messaging and download google-services.json, which should be copied to the same folder as TMessagesProj.
-5. Open the project in the Studio (note that it should be opened, NOT imported).
-6. Fill out values in TMessagesProj/src/main/java/org/telegram/messenger/BuildVars.java – there’s a link for each of the variables showing where and which data to obtain.
-7. You are ready to compile Telegram.
+6. Open your terminal and run `./gradlew assembleRelease` to build the APK

 ## Sponsor